 Refrigeration units are the lifeblood of any restaurant, cafeteria or commercial kitchen.
-If your refrigerator or freezer isn’t operating efficiently, you’re throwing money out the window in terms of spoiled products and missed sales.
+If a refrigerator or freezer isn’t operating efficiently, an establishment is basically throwing away money in terms of spoiled products and missed sales.
 Allowing a large buildup of dust and debris can lower a unit’s efficiency, meaning it uses more power, drives up operating costs and shortens the unit’s lifespan.
 This can also lead to a compressor failure, which can result in a costly repair.

 What You’ll Need: